epogrebnyak/learn/notes/python/unit_testing.md

 Only if you cannot use dependency injection.

 <b>7.
 A continious integration (CI)?</b><br>
-I was [a fan of Travis CI][tweet-travis], but now Github Actions are a natural choice.
+[Travis CI was pioneering][tweet-travis], but now Github Actions are a natural choice.

 [tweet-travis]: https://twitter.com/PogrebnyakE/status/1323256976722305024